Weekend (weeknight?) braised beef

 - 3-4 ribs of celery, cubed

-- 1 cup beef stock (I use Better than Bouillon)
+- 1 large Tbsp beef stock concentrate (Better than Bouillon)

 - Bouquet garni: